yleeyilin/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that are made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class, which captures the commonalities between classes that represent parts of the visible GUI.
 Note that `HelpWindow` refers to a window that provides general help for all commands. `HelpOtherWindow` refers to a window which offers help for specific commands.
 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2324S2-CS2103T-W10-2/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2324S2-CS2103T-W10-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)

-The `UI` component,
+The `UI` component:

 * executes user commands using the `Logic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
+* listens for changes to `Model` data, so that the UI can be updated with the modified data.
-* keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
+* keeps a reference to `Logic` component, because `UI` relies on `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.

 ### Logic component